Another common question that is frequently asked during product manager interviews is “How would you improve X product?”

 As usual, you’ll want to structure your answer so that it’s easier for you to process in your mind as well as clear for your interviewer to understand.

-Depending on the situation, you may either have the option of choosing an existing product to improve or your interviewer may propose his/her own company’s product.
+Depending on the situation, you may either have the option of choosing an existing product to improve or your interviewer may propose his/her own ’s product.
 Either way:

 1) Discuss the product’s objective.